Shopify/polaris/polaris.shopify.com/content/components/deprecated/legacy-tabs.md

   - segmented controls
   - scrollable
 status:
-  value: Legacy
+  value: Deprecated
-  message: This is a legacy component and will be deprecated.
+  message: This component is no longer supported.
 The new [Tabs component](/components/navigation/tabs) can be used as a standalone component, but is used primarily within [IndexFilters](/components/selection-and-input/index-filters) for navigating and creating saved views of filtered IndexTables.
 Learn more about our [component lifecycles](/getting-started/components-lifecycle).
 examples:
   - fileName: legacy-tabs-default.tsx
     title: Default